Haxxardoux/pv-finder/pv-finder_manual.md

 Once you are able to launch MLflow and reach a page similar to the one found in Figure 8 above, you can spend some time exploring all the options the software has to offer.
 It is actually quite intuitive and easy to navigate.
 On the left sidebar, you can choose which "experiment" you want to view, which is essentially just a series of folders containing runs of your choice.
 Each experiment is assigned a number that is a part of every save file's path.
 In the top right corner -- the "Columns" button -- you can select what columns you want to view.
 In the model notebook, you can set up parameters that MLflow tracks and saves in the run's save file, which can be viewed here.
 You can add learning rate, false positive rate, efficiency, and any custom tags that you desire, which each take up their own column.

-## 1.9. **References**
+## 1.9.
+References

-[1]: https://arxiv.org/pdf/1906.08306.pdf "A hybrid deep learning approach to vertexing"
+- https://arxiv.org/pdf/1906.08306.pdf "A hybrid deep learning approach to vertexing"
-[2]: https://arxiv.org/abs/2103.04962 "Progress in developing a hybrid deep learning algorithm for identifying and locating primary vertices"
+- https://arxiv.org/abs/2103.04962 "Progress in developing a hybrid deep learning algorithm for identifying and locating primary vertices"
-[3]: https://arxiv.org/abs/1505.04597v1 "U-Net: Convolutional Networks for Biomedical Image Segmentation"
+- https://arxiv.org/abs/1505.04597v1 "U-Net: Convolutional Networks for Biomedical Image Segmentation"